plenoptic-org/plenoptic/docs/developers/contributing.md

     which are found in `README.md` and `index.md`.
 Note that the version tag must match the github tag (specified in the next step) or the link won't work.
+  - Update `docs/_static/version_switcher.json`.
+You will need to add a section for the new release and move the `preferred=true` line to that section.
 2. After merging the above PR into the `main` branch, [create a Github release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) with a new tag matching that used in the binder link above: `X.Y.Z`.
 Creating